suryanattzz/Bank_Api/README.md

-# Flask Bank App
+# Bank Api

-Flask Bank App is a simple web application built with Flask, a lightweight web framework in Python.
+Bank App is a simple web application built with Flask, a lightweight web framework in Python.
 It allows users to manage their bank accounts online, perform transactions, and check their account balance and transaction history.

 ## Features